 Maintenance spankings are light spanking sessions conducted by the head of the household on the submissive partner regularly, without infraction.
 They’re conducted in a very similar manner to how beginner level spankings and warm up spankings are recommended to be done.
 The only major differences are the implement used and the reason behind it.
 It’s recommended the hairbrush or wooden paddle be used when conducting a beginner level spanking, however with maintenance spankings it’s recommended something lighter be used, such as a spanking buddy, a wooden spoon, or the hand.
 A hairbrush would also work, but it wouldn’t be necessary to strike quite as hard as recommended for a beginner level spanking.

-The frequency in which maintenance spankings are done is at the discretion of the HOH.
+The frequency in which maintenance spankings are done is at the discretion of the head of the household.
 It’s recommended maintenance spankings be done approximately one week apart, but not on the same day every week.
-For instance, if maintenance spankings are done every Sunday, they’ll lose effectiveness since the submissive partner will be expecting them.
+For instance, if maintenance spankings are done every Sunday, they’ll lose effectiveness since the submissive partner will know when they are going to happen.
 Anywhere from one week to two weeks apart is ideal, give or take.
-As always, the husband should be fair with this.
-If the submissive partner is having a good week, the HOH should wait a little longer to do maintenance.
-If the submissive partner is having a rough week we recommend he/she do maintenance a little sooner than normal.
+As always, the HoH should be fair with this.
+If the submissive partner is having a good week, the HoH should wait a little longer to do maintenance.
+If the submissive partner is having a rough week, we recommend the HoH do maintenance a little sooner than normal.